Oska Pulse Review: Is PEMF pain technology for you?

 I am still playing with it to see how it can be more effective, but I can say with confidence that it has helped.
 I can’t say that you will experience the same, as we all respond to things differently.
 It may not help or it may help much more than it does me.
 The great thing about it is that they offer a full 30-day money back guarantee if you don’t like it.

 Speaking of money, it is not on the cheap end compared with other personal use items for pain.
-Oska Pulse retails for $399, but if you contact me, I can give you a code that I set up with the company, they will take $55 off that price.
+Oska Pulse retails for $399, but if you contact me, I can give you a code that I set up with the company where they will take $55 off that price.
 Again, speaking of price, this may seem expensive to some and not to others, but the way I look at cost when it comes to pain that interferes with my life, if it helps and I can be more functional, it is worth it.
 Especially if it reduces or eliminates the need/cost of other treatments/therapies, which this device is intended.
 Plus, there is no risk to try it thanks to the 30-day money back guarantee.
 For me, I have spent so much money on things over the years that didn’t help or only helped a little, so something like this which helps quite a bit makes the price quite reasonable to me.
 You can’t really put a price on pain relief and to try it for free, why not.
 It is not covered by insurance, but can be purchased using the FSA and HSA stores.
 Payment plans are available and you get a complimentary 1-year warranty and extendable to 2-years if you register your device.

 Who should not use Oska Pulse?